airpair/python-tutorial-comprehensions/post.md

     Test6()

-### 5.6 Tuple generator
+### 5.6 Generator expression

-Here is a function which fully exposes the use of a tuple generator.
+Here is a function which fully exposes the use of a generator expressions.
 If the conditional argument is absent, it is assumed to yield True.
 The generator syntax resembles the list comprehension syntax:

 <!--code lang=python linenums=true-->

-    def tupleGenerator(source, transform, conditional):
+    def tupleGenerator(source, transform, conditional=lambda x: True):
         """
         Canonical use of a tuple generator produces values derived from elements in a source iterable for